Bidet vs Toilet Paper: Data-Driven 2025 Guide

 Choose your setup

 • Non-electric attachments: These are thin plates that sit under your toilet seat.
-They connect to the cold-water line with a simple T-valve.
-They’re cheap, quick to install, and easy to remove, so renters like them.
+They connect to the cold-water line with a T-valve and can usually be removed when needed.
+Confirm seat and water-connection compatibility before installation.

 • Electric bidet seats: These replace your toilet seat.
-They usually need a nearby GFCI outlet and connect to the water line.
-You get warm water and more controls.
+They usually need a nearby GFCI-protected outlet and a compatible water connection.
+Available controls vary by model.

 Step-by-step basics